-Megan Panzano is an Assistant Professor of Architecture at the Harvard University Graduate School of Design, where she currently coordinates and teaches in the first semesters of the graduate and undergraduate programs.
-She is the designer and co-curator of the recent GSD exhibition on housing, Living Anatomy.
+Megan Panzano is Program Director of the Harvard Undergraduate Architecture Studies Track and Assistant Professor of Architecture at Harvard’s Graduate School of Design (GSD) where she coordinates and teaches design studios and representation courses in the graduate and undergraduate programs.

 Prior to joining the GSD, Panzano taught studio at Northeastern University.
 She has practiced in Boston as a Senior Designer and Project Manager at Utile, Inc. and in Philadelphia at Venturi, Scott Brown + Associates, where she worked closely with both Denise Scott Brown and Robert Venturi.
 She holds a B.A. in Architecture with honors from Yale University and a Master of Architecture with distinction from the GSD, where she was the recipient of the John E. Thayer Award for outstanding academic achievement and the 2010 winner of the GSD’s James Templeton Kelley Thesis Prize for her thesis design of a new architectural type that explored the home as an inhabitable archive – an integral site of object collection and collective living.